sparktsang/sparktsang.github.io/_posts/gap.md

+---
+layout: post
+title: "The Map That Devoured Its Maker"
-"The Map That Devoured Its Maker"
+short_title: "The Map That Devoured Its Maker"
+subtitle: "Perhaps the map itself was the reason I was lost."
+category: "Life"
+image: assets/images/life-039-map-that-devoured.jpg
+---

 <!--Prologue, Act I: The Philosopher's "Why?"-->
 I never expected that graduating from university would be the beginning of the longest, darkest valley of my life.
 Practical reason dictated the next step: get a job.
 A salary is dignity.
 It was the path everyone took.